evansbenj/2023_CLP.md/2023_clp_kmers.md

 ```
 https://github.com/evansbenj/XT_WW_WZ_WY/blob/main/kmers_unique_to_Y_and_W.md
 ```
-# Kmer size 29 for new pygmaeus, 21 for original clivii (29 for new clivii)
+# Kmer size 29 for new pygmaeus, 21 for original clivii

 # Using trimmed fq files!